yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 systemctl enable squid
 ```

 Now, all that's left to do is execute the actual exe binary from Havoc on the Windows host.
 The beacon should pass through our squid proxy host on which Suricata is running.
-The packet will be received, scanned by Suricata and redirected to the appropriate location by the Squid proxy.
-And, we can indeed verify that our rule works as intended :
+The packets will be received, scanned by Suricata and redirected to the appropriate location by the Squid proxy.

+And, we can indeed verify that our first rule works as intended:

 ![](/assets/imgs/havoc-c2/Pasted image 20240908222710.png)
 # Countering the first rule

-I'm sure you already have a few days as to how we can counter this rule.
-First and foremost, we can always change the User-Agent from the default value to something more uncommon.
-Additionally, Suricata is able to identify this because the HTTP protocol is unencrypted thus, we could of generated a beacon that would communicate over HTTPS on port 443.
-This way, all the traffic would be encrypted and Suricata won't be able to perform any inspection.
+I'm sure you've already thought of a few ways we could employ to counter this rule.
+First and foremost, we can always change the *User-Agent* from the default value to something more uncommon.

+Additionally, Suricata is able to identify this because the HTTP protocol is unencrypted, thus we could of generated a beacon that would communicate over HTTPS on port 443 instead.
+This way, all the traffic would be encrypted and Suricata wouldn't be able to perform any inspection.

 However, there are multiple ways to implement HTTPS decryption and only then pass this data to Suricata for analysis.
-We won't go over this method in this course though if you're willing to see this be presented at some point, do let us know.
-From our standpoint, we will continue with the assumpting that deep SSL inspection is implemented and that Suricata is able to view the packets in clear text.
+We won't go over this method in this course though.
+If you're willing to see this however, do let us know.

+From our standpoint, we will continue with the assumption that deep SSL inspection is implemented and that Suricata is able to view the packets in clear text.

 # Second Rule Testing

-Alrighty, now that we've had the chance to look at our first rule.
-Let's implement something a bit more robust.
-This section is based on : https://www.immersivelabs.com/blog/havoc-c2-framework-a-defensive-operators-guide/.
-As per the research mentioned above, there's an interesting sequence of magic bytes that can be found in packets specific to the Havoc C2 :
+Alrighty, now that we've had the chance to look at our first rule, let's implement something a bit more robust.
+This section is based on: https://www.immersivelabs.com/blog/havoc-c2-framework-a-defensive-operators-guide/.
+As per the research mentioned above, there's an interesting sequence of magic bytes that can be found in packets specific to the Havoc C2:

 ![](/assets/imgs/havoc-c2/Pasted image 20240916153931.png)